serverless-nextjs/serverless-next.js/documentation/docs/architecture.md

 The third is associated to a lambda function which is responsible for handling three types of requests.

 1. Server side rendered page.
-Any page that defines getInitialProps (`** Correction - getServerSideProps, getStaticProps`) method will be rendered at this level and the response is returned immediately to the user.
+Any page that defines `getInitialProps` or `getServerSideProps` method will be rendered at this level and the response is returned immediately to the user.

 2. Statically optimised page.
 Requests to pages that were pre-compiled by next to HTML are forwarded to S3.